URBAN VENTURES MISSION STATEMENT

 Poverty = Health & Nutrition Gap

 98% of students get free or reduced lunch.
-The USDA designated our area as a food desert.
-Few kids get 60+ min of activity daily.
+Few get enough physical activity daily.

 A city without urban poverty.